markgbeckett/jupiter_ace/examples/README.md

 REDEFINE MAZE
 ```

+If you have a Tynemouth Software Serial card, you can also load the source code directly into the Minstrel 4th using a terminal program such as `tio`.
+If running the Minstrel 4th with a 3.5 MHz, I find setting the output character delay to 8 milliseconds and the output line delay to 800 milliseconds provides a reliable configuration for type-over-serial.

 ## AceSnow

 Inspired by Xsnow, which probably adorned the desktops of many Unix workstations in the 1990s, I have created Acesnow featuring realistic snowfall and a surprise visitor!